 A new global standard on revenue

-What this means for the manufacturing industry
+What this means for the software and cloud services industries

 Recently issued IFRS 15 ‘Revenue from Contracts with Customers’ replaces IAS 18 ‘Revenue’ and IAS 11 ‘Construction Contracts’ and provides significant new guidance addressing key questions such as:

 - Can promised customisation and installation services be considered separately from the related software sale?